OpenSiPM/sipm-bias-control/README.md

 # bias-control-lt8362

-This PCB is responsible for generating the high voltage (~50V) required to operate a SiPM, receiving USB commands using a SAMD21 microcontroller, and distributing +5v power from USB to the other boards which stack onto it.
+This PCB is responsible for generating the high voltage (~50-60V) required to operate a SiPM, receiving USB commands using a SAMD21 microcontroller, and distributing +5v power from USB to the other boards which stack onto it.
 There are additionally a programming header used to initially flash the Arduino bootloader.
-Note that the current version uses USB Micro instead of USB-C, this is because it has been difficult to source a consistently in stock USB-C throughhole connector so I did not upload the USB-C version until availability improves.

 See:  [bias-control-lt8362](https://github.com/OpenSiPM/sipm-bias-control/tree/master/bias-control-lt8362).
 [Bill of materials](https://htmlpreview.github.io/?https://github.com/OpenSiPM/sipm-bias-control/blob/master/bias-control-lt8362/bom/ibom.html)